 Microsoft Power Platform Build Tools are supported only for a Microsoft Dataverse environment with a database.
 More information: Create an environment with a database

-Microsoft Power Platform Build Tools version 1.0.* are now available for use in the GCC and GCC High regions.
+Microsoft Power Platform Build Tools are now available for use in GCC and GCC High regions.

 What are Microsoft Power Platform Build Tools?

 Microsoft Power Platform Build Tools are a collection of Power Platform–specific Azure DevOps build tasks that eliminate the need to manually download custom tooling and scripts to manage the application lifecycle of apps built on Microsoft Power Platform.
 The tasks can be used individually to perform a task, such as importing a solution into a downstream environment, or used together in a pipeline to orchestrate a scenario such as "generate a build artifact", "deploy to test", or "harvest maker changes."
 The build tasks can largely be categorized into four types:

 For more information about the available tasks, see Microsoft Power Platform Build Tools tasks.

 What is Power Platform Build Tools version 2.0?

 In addition to what Power Platform Build Tools provide, version 2.0 of Power Platform Build Tools is Power Platform CLI based.
 Power Platform Build Tools version 1.0 , as in the first release, is based on PowerShell.
 Going forward Power Platform Build Tools 2.0 is the version that will be serviced and newer features added.
 For previous versions of Power Platform Build Tools, we will do critical security updates as needed.
 We would highly recommend that customers move to Power Platform Build Tools version 2.0 at their earliest.

 You cannot mix and match task versions for Power Platform Build Tools in your build pipeline.

 Microsoft Power Platform Build Tools can be installed into your Azure DevOps organization from Azure Marketplace.